s-okayama/cloudsql/README.md

 # cloud-sql-proxy-v2-operator
-cloud-sql-proxy-v2-operator is a software to operate cloud-sql-proxy easiser.
+cloud-sql-proxy-v2-operator is a software to operate cloud-sql-proxy easier.

 This project is forked from [s-okayama/cloudsql](https://github.com/s-okayama/cloudsql)